savyabbers/git-practice/README.md

-# README file of this project.
+# README file for project.

 ## Purpose
 The main purpose of this repository is so i may practice using git and github with out having to upload any bad code.